dyama/mruby-siren/README.md

 How to build
 ------------
 1. Install OCCT libraries and headers on your system.
-2. Clone mruby environment.
+2. Clone mruby source code from github.
-3. Add build configue of mrbgems.
-4. Change path to each libraries in mrbgem.rake.
+3. Add `conf.gem :github => "dyama/mruby-siren"` line to mrbgems/default.gembox.
-5. Make mruby.
+4. Make mruby.

+If your OCCT installed path is not `/opt/occ<version no>`, you should change mrbgem.rake file in build/mrbgems/mruby-siren.
+Default install path is;

+  * /opt/occ690 ... for UNIX
+  * E:/occ/OCE-0.170Mingw32 .. for MINGW32

 Usage
 -----